 Guy was a FTSE-100 CEO of Sage Group from October 2010 until November 2014.
 His career in technology includes 17 years with SAGE, during which time he was instrumental in driving its cloud strategy.
 Guy was previously with Groupe Bull and Intuit.
-Guy is currently non-executive chairman of social media monitoring and analytical tools provider BRANDWATCH, and a non-executive director at Meggitt PLC, A FTSE-100 Company.
+Guy is currently non-executive chairman of DL Software in France, and a non-executive director at Meggitt PLC, A FTSE-100 Company.
 He has an MBA from Harvard Business School and a degree in electrical engineering.